 It’s of utmost importance to ensure that your tires have proper tread.
 If you haven’t changed or rotated your tires recently, and notice that the tread has become worn down, it’s time to get into a mechanic’s shop.
 Low-tread tires are dangerous in general, but especially on rain-slicked roads.
 You’ll come to find that your tires will lose their grip on the road much more easily — even lightly accelerating, decelerating, and turning could cause your wheels to spin in place or fishtail, even if just for an instant.
 If this happens, you are long overdue for a tire change.

 In addition, keeping your tires properly inflated and rotated will help to mitigate the chances of hydroplaning.

 Standing water can be especially dangerous when driving in the rain.
-Standing water is common during heavy rains, in areas with backed-up drainage systems, or just poorly designed roads.
-Not only does standing water present hazards for hydroplaning, but it can also severely damage the undercarriage of your vehicle if the water is deep enough.
+Standing water is common during heavy rains, in areas with backed up drainage systems, or just poorly designed roads.
+Not only does standing water present hazards for hydroplaning, it can severely damage the undercarriage of your vehicle if the water is deep enough.
 Driving through standing water can cause errors with your brakes.
-While it’s always best to avoid standing water altogether if you absolutely have to drive through it, be sure to lightly pump your brakes a few times afterward to ensure they are still fully functional.
+While it’s always best to avoid standing water altogether, if you absolutely have to drive through it, be sure to lightly pump your brakes a few times afterward to ensure they are still fully functional.